gregg127/anton/docs/docs/05_minecraft.md

 # Minecraft

-With persistance layer I have all the pieces to setup some application that uses persistent volume claims.
-I chose Minecraft Bedrock server.
-Initial setup was quite simple, all I had to do was to prepare PVC and use [minecraft bedrock server](https://hub.docker.com/r/itzg/minecraft-bedrock-server) docker image with proper configuration.
+With the persistence layer in place, I have all the pieces to set up an application that uses persistent volume claims.
+I chose a Minecraft Bedrock server for this project.
+The initial setup was quite simple—all I had to do was prepare a PVC and use the [Minecraft Bedrock server](https://hub.docker.com/r/itzg/minecraft-bedrock-server) Docker image with the proper configuration.

 ## PVC
-YAML file with configuration of Persistent Volume Claim:
+Here’s the YAML file for the Persistent Volume Claim configuration:
 ```yaml
 # minecraft-pvc.yaml
 apiVersion: v1